JuanRojasCastr/CNYT/README.md

 8. Phase

 ### New Update!!

+The last update add new functions related with the jump from the classic computing to the quantum computing, for this add the possibility of calculate the probability of a system with real and complex numbers, also the marbles experiment with Boolean coefficients can be recreated with matrix and vectors, and the best new function is the possibility to graphic the probability of a system.
+Don't worry about the last function i will explain you how to do it.

+#### Others Updates:
-The calculator recently have a update that add new awesome functions, all related with Complex Vector Spaces, maybe its a hard concept to understand but am sure that this calculator can help you and make it easy.
+The calculator have a update that add new awesome functions, all related with Complex Vector Spaces, maybe its a hard concept to understand but am sure that this calculator can help you and make it easy.

 The new functions:
 - Vector Addition